khakhalin/MTG/Dan/README.md

 # draftsimtools
-Machine learning tools for development of draftsim bots.
+Machine learning tools for development of draftsim bots!